Avikan27/SharkTank_India/README.md

 The main objective of this project is to prepare a data visualization dashboard that showcases the Shark Tank India dataset sourced from Kaggle.
 By leveraging the power of data analysis and visualization, I aim to provide in-depth insights into the 320 pitches from both seasons of the show.

 ## Dataset Information
 The dataset includes comprehensive information on each pitch, encompassing the pitchers' demographics, company names, industry classifications, sharks' investments, ask prices, deal amounts, equity stakes, and more.

-To ensure data accuracy and integrity, I followed the RITEC approach (reduction, integration, transformation, enrichment, cleaning) using MS Excel and Power BI.
+## Data Preparation
+Data preparation for this project involved applying the RITEC methodology, which includes reduction, integration, transformation, enrichment, and cleaning steps.
+I performed these steps using both Excel and Power BI to ensure the dataset's accuracy and integrity.
+The RITEC approach helped streamline and optimize the data for further analysis and visualization.

 ## Data Visualizations
 Using the powerful visualization capabilities of Power BI, I created an interactive dashboard that allows users to explore the dataset with ease.
 The dashboard offers a range of visuals and filters, enabling users to analyze the pitches based on seasons, industry categories, and various other dimensions.
 Additionally, I utilized DAX functions to derive new measures for enhanced visualizations and deeper analysis.